-I remember a project where I helped facilitate problem solving teams at a small manufacturing company.
-One team was working on coming up with new scheduling software to help them schedule samples.
-(They commonly had requests for samples of their product and when a sample order was put into the production process it often caused problems).They had trouble meeting both the sample required date and being on-time to their regular production schedule.
-They had framed the issue as one that required changes to their production scheduling software.
+I remember a project where I helped facilitate problem-solving teams at a small manufacturing company.
+One group was developing scheduling software to help them schedule the production of samples.
+The problem was that they commonly had requests for product samples, which often caused problems when they added a sample order to the production process.
+As a result, the team had trouble meeting the sample required date and being on time in their regular production schedule, so they decided they needed to change their production scheduling software.

-As we walked the line I had my notebook and pencil out.
-We walked each step and took note of the work-in-process inventory.
+As we walked the line, I had my notebook and pencil out.
+We walked each step and noted the work-in-process inventory (WIP).
 I timed and recorded the cycle time of each process step.
-We asked the workers how long it took to change-over from one product to another.
-And we asked the workers about the kinds of problems they experienced when a sample order needed to be completed.
-It took us about 20 minutes.
-When we were done we had an old fashion process and material flow chart (today more commonly called a value stream map).
-In addition, our discussion with the workers pointed us to one step in the process that commonly got behind when sample orders were put into the process.
+We asked the workers how long the changeover from one product to another took.
+And we asked the workers about the problems they experienced when they needed to complete a sample order.

-As we were walking away from the line one of the members of the team told me, “It usually take us two days just to do a value stream map, but you just did one in 20 minutes.”
-I explained that the purpose of a value stream map is to create a common understanding of a process.
-My observation of the team’s discussion told me they didn’t have this common understanding.
-They were all arguing based on opinions.
-We needed to go see and to draw what we saw so everyone would understand the problem in the same way.
+As we were walking away from the line, one of the team members told me, “It usually take us two days just to do a value-stream map, but you just did one in 20 minutes.”
+I explained that the purpose of a value-stream map is to create a shared understanding of a process.
+My observation of the team’s discussion told me they didn’t have this common understanding and were arguing based on opinions.
+Therefore, we needed to go and see and then draw what we saw so everyone would understand the problem similarly.

-By the way, with a couple of check and adjust cycles they got the WIP inventory at the right level so that samples no longer caused a problem at a total cost of $0.
-The process of drawing the map also pointed out some equipment that was being underutilized that ended up giving them additional capacity at no added cost.
-This is the real impact of Lean, freeing up capacity for growth.
+By the way, with a couple of check-and-adjust cycles, they got the WIP inventory at the right level so that samples no longer caused a problem at a total cost of $0.
+Moreover, the map-drawing process also revealed some underutilized equipment, which they used to achieve additional capacity — again, at no added cost.
+These results demonstrate how value-stream mapping can free up overlooked growth capacity, which is the real impact of lean thinking and practice.

-So, how are you doing value stream maps?
-Are you spending days, using fancy software to come up with pretty maps suitable for lamination?
-Are you worried about whether you have used the right symbols and recorded all the right information?
-Or, are you drawing simple representations of how the processes link to create value?
-Are you doing it as a team to create the common understanding that leads to agreement to implement a countermeasure as an experiment?
-And, are you doing it at the gemba by actual observation and in discussion with the people who do the work?
+So, how are you creating value stream maps?
+Are you spending days using fancy software to draw pretty maps suitable for lamination?
+Are you worried about whether you have used the correct symbols and recorded all the right information?
+Or are you drawing simple representations of how the processes link to create value?
+Are you drawing value-stream maps as a team to create the common understanding that leads to an agreement to implement a countermeasure as an experiment?
+And, are you doing mapping at the gemba by observation and discussing with the people who do the work?

-I encourage you to use the powerful tool of value stream mapping in quick and simple ways.
-With pencil and paper, work with your teams to collect just as much information as needed to better see and understand your process steps and how material and information flows through those processes.
-Grab your team, your pencil and pad, and go see to understand together.
+I encourage you to use the powerful value-stream mapping process in its most basic form.
+Use a pencil and paper and work with your teams to collect as much information as you need to see and better understand your process steps and how material and information flow through those processes.
+So gather your team, get your pencil and pad, and go see to understand together.